streuselcake/jslab/webserver-express/hellofile/readme.md

 #### Step 1

-Navigate the commandline into the helloworld folder:
+Navigate the commandline into the hellofile folder:

-    cd /yourpath/express-helloworld
+    cd /yourpath/webserver-express/hellofile

 #### Step 2